fijemax/postgres-cdc-hudi/README.md

 2. **Initialize the environment**

-This will load the necessary data into the database and create the Kafka Source Connector.
+This will create the Kafka Source Connector.

 ```bash
 ./init.sh